orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/elb_policies_http_response.md

 Required:

 - `criteria` (String) Criteria to match.
 Value must be one of : `IS_IN`, `IS_NOT_IN`.
-- `ports` (Set of Number) Ports to match.
+- `ports` (Set of Number) A port list allows you to define which service ports (e.g.: [80, 443] ) the HTTP security policy should match.
 Element value must satisfy all validations: value must be between 1 and 65535.

 <a id="nestedatt--policies--criteria--status_code"></a>